anhvir/c102/README.md

 gcc -Wall -o e56 e56.c
 ./e56 < e56_data.txt
 ```
-and the go back to e56.txt and develop further in the incremental way.
+and the go back to jedit `e56.c` and develop the program further in the
+ incremental way (ie. add some code, test it, then add some more code...).